 Notice shall be given pursuant to this section by certified or registered mail, with return receipt requested, to have said growth of grass, noxious weeds or other vegetation being maintained on said property in violation of this chapter cut or otherwise remedied within 10 days from the date of delivery of the written notice, as aforesaid.

-If, within 10 days after due notice by the Town of Millville to the owner of land or improved premises, weeds, grasses, or other vegetation in violation of this chapter are not removed, the Town of Millville may cause such weeds, grasses or other vegetation to be removed, and the cost of such removal shall be charged and collected in accordance with the provisions of this chapter.
+If, within 10 days after due notice by the Town of Millville to the owner of land or improved premises, weeds, grasses, or other vegetation in violation of this chapter is not removed, the Town of Millville may cause such weeds, grasses or other vegetation to be removed, and the cost of such removal shall be charged and collected in accordance with the provisions of this chapter.

-The owner of land or improved premises, having in any calendar year received notice pursuant to the provisions of Subsection B(1), shall be deemed to have received notice for the remainder of the year, thereafter, the Town may, without further notice, cut, destroy and remove all unregulated growth lying or located on such owner's property or upon the sidewalk abutting the same, and the cost of such removal shall be charged and collected in accordance with the provisions of this chapter.
+The owner of land or improved premises, having in any calendar year received notice pursuant to the provisions of Subsection B(l), shall be deemed to have received notice for the remainder of the year; thereafter, the Town may, without further notice, cut, destroy and remove all unregulated growth lying or located on such owner's property or upon the sidewalk abutting the same, and the cost of such removal shall be charged and collected in accordance with the provisions of this chapter.

 Purpose.
-It is the purpose of this chapter to eliminate the keeping of detrimental objects and/or materials on premises within the corporate limits of the Town of Millville.
+It is the purpose of this chapter to eliminate the keeping of detrimental objects and/or materials on premises within the corporate limit s of the Town of Millville.
 The Town Council of the Town of Millville has determined that the conditions hereinafter enumerated and described tend to interfere with the enjoyment of and reduce the value of private property; create fire hazards; create an eyesore; provide a breeding ground for rats, vermin and noxious insects; and contribute to the deterioration of both residential and nonresidential areas of the Town.
 The Town Council hereby declares the same to be and constitute a public nuisance and declares it to be the purpose of this chapter to promote the health, safety and welfare of the citizens of the Town by prohibiting such nuisances.

 Nuisances prohibited.
 No person shall cause, suffer, permit or maintain the existence of any nuisance upon any property owned, occupied or controlled by that person or upon any sidewalk, parking strip or street abutting the property occupied or under his or her control.